-The requirement for Part II is a thesis (ENVR 690) which shall normally be presented not later than 16 months after the date of enrolment for Part II.
+The requirement for Part II is a thesis (ENVR 690).
 In determining the class of honours, Part I and Part II are weighted in the ratio of 2:3.

-P: 84 points in appropriate 300-level courses in Science, Engineering and Forestry approved by the Co-ordinator.
+P: 90 points in appropriate 300-level courses in Science, Engineering and Forestry approved by the Coordinator.
 A minimum B grade in relevant 300-level courses is normally required.

-Evolutionary Biology\
+Evolutionary Biology